cheese1/medusawiki/SSL-Errors.md

 * You have pyOpenSSL > v0.13.1 and do not have the Python cryptography module installed so you have no SNI, and are trying to access a site on shared hosting
 * Your system OpenSSL version is less than 1.0.1e and you are trying to access a site using TLS1.1 or TLS1.2

-## How can i see what version i have installed.?
+## How can I see what version I have installed?

 If you browse to the `Help & Info` page (screenshot below) inside Medusa, you can check the field `Python Version:` & `SSL Version:`.
 Those will show you the version currently in use by Medusa.